D-Mad/Video-Style-Transfer/README.md

 # Quickstart
-The quickstart will help you install IPST and be familiar with the command.
+The quickstart will help you install IPST and be familiar with the transfer commands.

 ## Installation